ioccc-src/winner/1998/df/README.md

 The file name had to fulfill the restrictions mentioned above because `__FILE__+1` was used as a second parameter to `fopen()`.
 (It essentially was `fopen(__FILE__,__FILE__+1)` ).
-This was an extra joke that does no longer exist in the released version.
+This was an extra joke that doesn't exist in the released version.

-You probably discovered that the `while(FILE)` in main is not a while loop but the statement that opens the file and initializes the dictionary.
+You probably discovered that the `while(FILE)` in `main()` is not a while loop but the statement that opens the file and initializes the dictionary.
-Similarly, int and signed have been redefined (to save space, of course).
+Similarly, `int` and `signed` have been redefined (to save space, of course).

 The main function (the guessing part) is between the last `#else..#endif`, but still is declared before `main()`.
 The `5[O]()` in `main()` calls this function.
-Similarly, most indexing operations have been changed to this form; and I tried to write each such operation different.
+Similarly, most indexing operations have been changed to this form and I tried to write each such operation different.